 In other words, having expectations is not the problem.
 Who has expectations and what expectations is what creates most relationship problems.

-Most people who have problems with relationships expectations use expectations to hold the other person hostage in the relationship.
+Most people who have problems with relationship expectations use expectations to hold the other person hostage in the relationship.

 If you have an over inflated ego, you’ll tend to have very high and often unrealistic expectations (standards, ideals and views of things) that others can’t live up to.
 You think, feel and expect the other person to think, feel and behave like you when in a similar situation, and often feel hurt, angry, confused and betrayed when the other person doesn’t live up to your expectation of them.